tobilg/serverless-aws-static-websites/README.md

 To use this blueprint with your own static websites, you can fork this repo in GitHub and then customize it to match your needs.

 ### Fork and clone
-One you forked the repo, you can clone it locally via
+One you forked the repo on GitHub, you can clone it locally via

 ```bash
 $ git clone git@github.com:youraccount/yourrepo.git